5 Window Material Options & Benefits Of Each

 They also provide a solid seal against wind and weather.
 If you have the wall space, you can try adding a bay or bow window, enhancing the character of your home while adding a lot of additional light to your interiors.

-Picture, garden, awning, hopper, and sliding windows are other options that you can consider when picking out your windows, though they are usually chosen to fit more specialty needs like basement, bathroom, and kitchen windows.
+Picture, garden, awning, hopper, and sliding windows are other options that you can consider when picking out your windows, though they are usually chosen to fit more specialty needs like the basement, bathroom, and kitchen windows.

 Interested in Long Home Products?